tom-pytel/sympad/README.md

 You can download **sympad.py** from here or install it directly from the PyPI repository.
 Note: This version of SymPad works with SymPy 1.4, this is no longer the newest version.

-To install on Linux from PyPI:
+To install the latest version on Linux from PyPI:
 ```
 pip3 install sympad
 ```